foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/pool_avg.rst

  - For sa8, ``in`` and ``out`` tensor must be quantized on the tensor level.
 This implies that each tensor contains a single scale factor and a single zero offset.

+ - For sa8, zero offset of in and out tensors must be within [-128, 127] range.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter check and returns the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.